The SA Balloting Process

 You may also want to announce or publicize the upcoming ballot in various media outlets.
 In any case, forming a balloting group takes time, so don’t wait until your draft is absolutely ready to ballot to start this task.
 (But you also don’t want to form your balloting group too early so that the group information doesn’t become outdated.)

-is used to create the balloting group and send an “invitation to ballot”.
+The myProject system is used to create the balloting group and send an “invitation to ballot”.
 An IEEE SA Staff Liaison can assist you throughout this balloting process.

 Your balloting group must be one of the following types (as stated on the PAR); individuals only or entities only.
 Entities may have a primary and an alternate representative to the balloting group, but only one vote will count in the ballot (and the primary’s vote is always preferred).

 The primary concern when forming the balloting group is also one of the imperative principles of the standards process: balance.
 A balloting group must consist of a balance of a variety of interests, with no domination by any one group or company.
 (Contrast this with the Working Group, where anyone can freely participate.)
 Therefore, determining a balloting group doesn’t involve just looking at potential balloters, but at how they fit into the overall picture of balance.
 The goal of balance is to have representation from all interested parties, but to avoid an overwhelming influence by any one of those parties.

 Balance is usually achieved by potential balloters placing themselves into one of several interest categories.
 The Standards Committee then examines the interest categories to see if balance has been achieved.
 The only requirement to join a balloting group is an interest in the subject, an IEEE Account, and IEEE SA membership or payment of the per-ballot fee.
 Individual balloting groups should have at least 10 members to help ensure this balance.
 Entity balloting groups should have at least 5 entities.